 The amount of Federal Pell Grant funds you may receive over your lifetime is limited by federal law to be the equivalent of six years (or 12 full-time semesters) of Pell Grant funding.
 Since the maximum amount of Pell Grant funding you can receive each year is equal to 100%, the six-year equivalent is 600%.

-A formula established by the U. S. Congress calculates the Expected Family Contribution (EFC) or what the family can contribute to education.
+A formula established by the U. S. Congress calculates the Student Aid Index (SAI) or what the family can contribute to education.
 Greenville Technical College determines the student's financial aid eligibility based on the results of this formula.
 The formula takes into account the family's income, assets, number of family members, and number in the household attending college at least half-time.
-The EFC is based on income from the prior year of enrollment.
+The SAI is based on income from the prior year of enrollment.
 For example, for the 2017-2018 academic year, the student's (and parents', if required) 2015 income is considered when calculating the contribution.

 Students who fail to meet the Standards of Satisfactory Academic Progress as defined in the college catalog and student handbook have the option of submitting an appeal.

 A student may only submit two appeals during their time at Greenville Technical College.A Student Aid Report (SAR) is a document the student receives after the FAFSA has been processed by the U.S. Department of Education.
 The SAR will list all of the answers provided on the FAFSA.
-The SAR will contain an individual's Expected Family Contribution (EFC), which is used to determine eligibility for federal student aid.
+The SAR will contain an individual's Student Aid Index (SAI), which is used to determine eligibility for federal student aid.
 The institution will use this number to determine eligibility for financial aid based on the school's cost of attendance.

 Satisfactory Academic Progress (SAP) measures completion of coursework toward a certificate or degree.
 SAP is required by all federal aid programs to ensure that students who are receiving aid are making measurable progress toward completion of a degree, diploma or certificate program within a reasonable time frame.
 Federal regulations require us to monitor your progress.
 If you fall behind in completion of classes or fail to achieve GPA standards you may lose eligibility for federal and state aid.